Meet the 'nice' Russian oligarch linked to Trump lawyer Michael Cohen

 A U.S. official with direct knowledge of Russian counterintelligence investigations noted that while other oligarchs had ties to Russian organized crime or sought to connect with elements of it for business purposes, the U.S. had no evidence Vekselberg ever engaged with the Russian mob.

-Vekselberg is now one of the world’s 100 richest men.
-He has a current net worth of $15.5 billion, according to the Bloomberg Billionaires Index.
+Vekselberg is now one of the world’s 100 richest men, with a current net worth of $15.5 billion, according to the Bloomberg Billionaires Index.
 He has consolidated his businesses under the Renova Group umbrella, with oil, metals and telecommunications components.

 He has won plaudits for his art collection, which includes Faberge eggs, designed for the czars as Easter gifts.
 As a patriotic gesture, he bought them and repatriated them to Russia.
 The Imperial Easter eggs were purchased at a reported cost of $100 million.

-Michael McFaul, the former U.S. ambassador to Russia, said of Vekselberg, “I would never describe him as being in the inner circle.
+Michael McFaul, a former U.S. ambassador to Russia, said of Vekselberg: “I would never describe him as being in the inner circle.
 He didn’t make his money under Putin.
 He made his money in the 1990s.
 But everyone has to make compromises.
 In fact, he has a complicated relationship with the Kremlin.”

 One of the purloined U.S. diplomatic cables released by WikiLeaks in 2010 says that Vekselberg was critical of the Putin regime’s response to Russia’s economic woes during a 2006 meeting with one of McFaul’s predecessors as U.S. ambassador.
-“Prefacing his comments by saying, ‘I have great respect for our leaders, but...’
-Vekselberg criticized the GOR's response to the crisis,” said the cable.
+“Prefacing his comments by saying, ‘I have great respect for our leaders, but ...’
+Vekselberg criticized the GOR's response to the crisis,” said the cable, using an acronym for the government of Russia.

 After the meeting, the U.S. ambassador wrote that Vekselberg “dismissed Russia's hopes to become a major financial center as ‘not possible,’ and laughed off the idea, floated by Putin, of the ruble as a reserve currency.”